Autoenhance-ai/API-Code-Examples/Web SDK/fullstack-integration/README.md

 3. The form is submitted to the server, which stores the property data in memory
 4. The list page is server-side rendered, displaying all properties from memory
 5. The server uses the JavaScript SDK to fetch order details and enhanced images from the Autoenhance API
-6. The API key is passed from the server to the client-side HTML to avoid hardcoding it
+6. The API key is passed from the server to the client-side template using EJS

 ## License